"There's no more beautiful city in the world, provided it's seen by night and at a distance." - Roman Polanski

 Since that trip, I have been exploring the city’s mediated landscapes, delving into its rich lore and cinematic mythologies, and scouring era-specific family snapshots, ephemera, and stories.
 With this, real and imaginative spaces have begun to emerge.

-As I've been gathering audio, video and 35mm film shots, I have started to contextualize stories, reconstruct timelines and shake free forgotten memories that, like rediscovered photographs, have surfaced as iconic systems of dreams and memory.
+As I've been collecting video, interviews and 35mm film shots, I have started to contextualize stories, reconstruct timelines and shake free forgotten memories that, like rediscovered photographs, have surfaced as iconic systems of dreams and memory.

 I am also noticing many beautiful arcs of personal and collective memory — in and of this city — and how these seemingly disparate lines, moving like waves of sine and cosine, have their moments of connection.